rednafi/rubric/README.md

     This will run the tool in a non-destructive way—that means it won't overwrite any of the configuration files that you might have in the directory.

-    If you want to overwrite any of the existing config files that you might have in the directory, then run:
+* If you want to overwrite any of the existing config files that you might have in the directory, then run:

     ```
     rubric run --overwrite filename1 filename2
     ```

+* If you want to append the configs to an existing file, then run:

+    ```
+    rubric run --append filename1 filename2
+    ```

-    You can also point Rubric to a directory.
+* You can also point Rubric to a directory.

     ```
     rubric run --directory "some/custom/directory"